HL7/fhir-saner/input/pagecontent/definitions.md

 ## Ventilation Support

-Similarly, ventilators can be shared, so the important number for ventilators may not be the number of devices, but rather the number of patients that can be accomodated (ventilator outputs).
+Similarly, ventilators can be shared, so the important number for ventilators may not be the number of devices, but rather the number of patients that can be accommodated (ventilator outputs).
 New York-Presbyterian Hospital began ventilator sharing in late March as reported in a [March 26 New York Times article](https://www.nytimes.com/2020/03/26/health/coronavirus-ventilator-sharing.html).